-The Approved Laboratory must develop, implement, and maintain a Quality Management System (QMS) that fully complies with the requirements in ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories.
-The QMS must continually improve itself and improve customer service, quality control, and communication.
+The Approved Laboratory must develop, implement, and maintain a Quality Management System (QMS) in line with the requirements in ISO/IEC 17025, General requirements for the competence of testing and calibration laboratories.
+The Approved Laboratory shall continually improve its QMS.

 The QMS shall define and refer to all procedures and systems used by the Appointed Laboratory and consist of documents describing the operation of the QMS.
-The documentation requirements in ISO/IEC 17025 should be followed and implemented including the documentation of Policies & Objectives, Processes & Procedures, Standard Operating Procedures (SOPs) and Work Instructions, Checklists, Forms, Templates and Records.
+As per ISO/IEC 17025, the Approved Laboratory QMS should include documentation of Policies & Objectives, Processes & Procedures, Standard Operating Procedures (SOPs) and Work Instructions, Checklists, Forms, Templates and Records.
 All routine tasks should be performed in accordance with written procedures.